mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 the consumer seals only the outer list.
 Recursion, unordered, CSS-leaf, Value-owned stylesheet recovery and live-consumer planes remain open, so the producer edge remains **RED** and `NO RELEASE`.
-The unchanged production JSON point guard is green at +11.2% against its 15% guard on the final isolated rerun but supplies no formal S or formation credit.
+The unchanged production JSON point guard is green at +9.0% against its 15% guard on the final isolated rerun but supplies no formal S or formation credit.

+S8 adds no consumer or API edge.
+Generic recursion is correctness-green but only 1.212–1.331× on the 96-leaf success/result planes; the narrow balanced-discard fusion is 8.400–8.842× there despite exceeding 44× on every 753-leaf plane.
+Both remain private research, recursion remains RED, and the exact release cycle is unchanged.